dataesr/bso-publications/doc/bso.md

 ![Share of publications in open access hosted on an open repository vs. by the publisher](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/bubbles.png){ width=450 }

-The source of data used to compute these OA types is still Unpaywall, but instead of the 'oa_status' field, we use the 'oa_locations' field.
+The source of data used to compute these OA types is still Unpaywall, but instead of the 'oa_status' field, we then use the 'oa_locations' field.
 For a publication which is in open access, it lists all the existing available copies that Unpaywall detected, at the time of the snapshot.
-Each location is described, in particular with an URL that gives a link to the given copy, and some metadata for the location is associated, in particular the 'host_type', that can take two possibles values, 'publisher' or 'repository'.
+Each location is described, in particular with an URL that gives a link to the given copy, and some metadata for the location is associated, in particular the 'host_type', that take two possibles values, 'publisher' or 'repository'.
 It is important to note that, for now, preprint servers are always considered as repositories.